-Even the most honest witness doing their level best to tell the truth as they see it may simply get it wrong.
-Their evidence may not be reliable.
+Even the most honest witness doing their best to tell the truth about a particular matter may simply get it wrong.
+Their evidence about it may not be reliable.
 There may be various reasons for that, such as:

-- the passage of time,
+- the passage of time;

-- poor hearing or eyesight,
+- poor hearing or eyesight; or

 - the consumption of drink or drugs.